 The first IF signal was not detected during pretune.
-Check that a portion of the source signal is being input to the R channel.
+Check the front panel R channel jumper.
 If there is no visible problem with the jumper, refer to the service guide for troubleshooting.

 NO LIMIT LINES DISPLAYED

 Error Number 144 You can turn limit lines on but they cannot be displayed on polar or Smith chart display formats.